Duke University Evolutionary Anthropology Post-Doctoral Teaching and Research Position:

-The Department of Evolutionary Anthropology at Duke University invites applications for two three-year post-doctoral positions at the Assistant Research Professor level to begin in July of 2018.
-Each post-doc will contribute to the department’s teaching mission by teaching two courses each semester, and each is also expected to be active in research.
+The Department of Evolutionary Anthropology at Duke University invites applications for a three-year postdoctoral position at the Assistant Research Professor level to begin in July of 2019.
+Postdoc will contribute to the department’s teaching mission by teaching two courses each semester, and is also expected to be active in research.
 Teaching and research will be supported in part through mentoring by senior faculty members.
-Consideration will be given to applicants in all areas of Evolutionary Anthropology, but the applicant must be qualified to teach our introductory course, as well as intermediate-level courses in either 1) primate/human anatomy and evolution or 2) primate behavior, ecology, and conservation.
-All candidates will teach at both the introductory and intermediate levels.
-Only candidates who have completed their Ph.D. at least one full month before the start date of July 1, 2018 can be considered.
+Consideration will be given to applicants in all areas of Evolutionary Anthropology, but the applicant must be qualified to teach our introductory course, as well as intermediate-level courses in primate conservation, primate ecology, and behavior.
+Candidate will teach at both the introductory and intermediate levels.
+Only candidates who have completed their Ph.D. at least one full month before the start date of July 1, 2019 can be considered.

 Site programming and administration: Ed Hagen, Department of Anthropology, Washington State University